Elon Musk's Twitter suspension of journalists draws global backlash

 Shortly after, Twitter changed its privacy policy to prohibit the sharing of "live location information."

-In an email to Reuters overnight, Twitter's head of trust and safety said the team manually reviewed "any and all accounts" that violated the new privacy policy by posting direct links to the ElonJet account.
+In an email to Reuters overnight, Twitter's head of trust and safety, Ella Irwin, said the team manually reviewed "any and all accounts" that violated the new privacy policy by posting direct links to the ElonJet account.

 The Society for Advancing Business Editing and Writing said in a statement on Friday that Twitter's actions "violate the spirit of the First Amendment and the principle that social media platforms will allow the unfiltered distribution of information that is already in the public square."